The Birth of Krishna – When Kamsa’s Worst Fears Came True

 5 mins read

-The sounds of thunder drowned the screams of Devaki as she writhed in the agony of labour pains even as the prison chains rubbed against her skin turning it to a horrific scarlet colour.
+The sounds of thunder drowned the screams of Devaki as she writhed in the agony of labour pains, even as the prison chains rubbed against her skin, turning it to a horrific scarlet colour.
 Finally, she gave birth to her eighth child.
 She passed out due to exhaustion without even glancing at her much-awaited child.
 Her harried husband, Vasudev, looked at his newborn son.
 His heart overflowed with love even as despair and hopelessness filled his mind with dread.

 A voice in his head commanded him, “Put your son in a basket and go to the house of your friend, Nand Maharaj, the chieftain of Gokul.
 Exchange the baby girl born to him with your son.
 Place the baby girl in the same basket and bring her back here.
 Quick!
 Hurry!”

-• The prophecy of the rightful killing of an unfaithful son who didn’t hesitate to unjustly imprison his own father to usurp the throne of Mathura!
+The prophecy that spelt disaster for one of the cruellest kings to rule Mathura, Kamsa!
+The prophecy of the rightful killing of an unfaithful son who didn’t hesitate to imprison his own father to usurp the throne of Mathura!

+But Kamsa couldn’t fight against fate, which was created by his own karmic consequences.
 The time to topple Kamsa’s overflowing pot of bad karma was nearing.
 But the person who would end Kamsa’s cruel streak had to be kept safe until he came of age.
 And that is what Vasudev was getting ready to do.

 Following the commands of the divine voice, Vasudev wrapped his newborn son securely, placed him in the basket, and carried the basket on his head.
-He stepped out of his cell guardedly worrying that the sounds of his steps would wake the sleeping soldiers.
+He stepped out of his cell guardedly, worrying that the sounds of his steps would wake the sleeping soldiers.

-The baby girl bawled so loudly that her screams reached Kamsa’s ears and he woke up in a terrible fright.
+The baby girl bawled so loudly that her screams reached Kamsa’s ears, and he woke up in a terrible fright.
 Word got to him that Devaki had delivered her eighth child, a baby girl, and not a boy as the voice prophesied nine years ago.

 Kamsa had mixed feelings.
 He was elated at the comforting thought that the prophecy could be wrong.
 But a niggling doubt persisted at the back of his troubled mind.
-He decided to kill this newborn too.
+He decided to kill this newborn, too.
 No sane man would take chances with death, he told himself.

 He bounded quickly to the prison cell where he kept his sister and brother-in-law imprisoned since the day of that wretched prophecy.
 He promised himself one good deed; he would release the noble couple as soon as he completed the eighth and last dastardly act of killing an innocent newborn.